-Vegan Tzatziki
+Vegan Tofu Tzatziki

 Recipe Features

-- parties and holidays – perfect for a holiday spread!
+- Perfect for a holiday dip.

-- tofu – you’ll need soft tofu (not silken, just soft), I do not recommend using any other kind
+- Tofu: You’ll need soft tofu (not silken, just soft).
+I do not recommend using any other kind.

-- cucumber – use long English cucumber, no need to peel it
+- Cucumber: Use long English cucumber, no need to peel it.

-- dill – fresh or dried dill works but I love the pop of flavour from fresh
+- Dill: Fresh or dried dill works but I love the pop of flavour from fresh.

-- vinegar – white vinegar, white wine vinegar or or red wine vinegar all work
+- Vinegar: White vinegar, white wine vinegar or or red wine vinegar all work

 See the recipe card below for a complete list of ingredients and amounts.